Can Facebook Live Be Broadcast Privately?

 Whether you’re using a mobile device/tablet or a computer, you can select your audience.
 However, the setup methods differ a bit in certain respects.

 You can choose whether you’ll broadcast to the public, to all your friends, to some friends, or only to yourself.
-You can also choose to broadcast to the groups that you’re a member or admin of, or pages that you’re running.
+You can also choose to post to the groups that you’re a member or admin of or pages that you’re running.

 Broadcasting to Friends